The Ugly Truth Behind Window Company Sales Tactics & Things You Need to Know

 • And my favorite.
 If we can meet your budget, is there any reason we can’t do business today?

-What is a hard close?
+What is a Hard Close?

-Using a hard close is when the salesperson is asking you directly for the order.
+A hard close is when the salesperson is asking you directly for the order.
 People buy for two reasons.
 To avoid pain or loss.
 As well as, to gain pleasure.
 Here are some examples of a hard close:

 • You told me that your budget was____.
-With this today only discount, this fits your right into your budget.
+With this today only discount, this fits your right into your budget. and you can start saving money today.
+Congratulations!

-You say to yourself, I’m not falling for any of this nonsense.
+You Say to Yourself, I’m not Falling for any of this Nonsense.

 Don’t be foolish.
 Great salespeople will make you enjoy the sales process.
 While weak salespeople won’t even ask you the questions.
-Which one of these salespeople will show up to your house?
+Which one of these salespeople will show up to your house today?
 The skill of the salesperson will determine their success rate.
 As a rule, great salespeople sell more expensive products and make a great living.
 You will politely ask them to leave and this happens.
 It’s one final closing attempt and it’s called the doorknob close.
 They go something like this:

 • They’re going to turn to you and say how disappointed they are that you’re losing out on a great opportunity.